strapi/strapi/docs/docs/docs/01-core/content-releases/01-backend.md

 ### Release Action

 Th `Release Action` content type is associated with any entry from any content-type that has draft and publish enabled.
 It is responsible for storing the action to perform for an associated entry.
 It is saved in the database as `strapi_release_actions`.
+In v4, we used built-in polymorphic relations, but for v5, we stored `contentType`, `locale`, and `entryDocumentId` in the Release Action schema to create a "manual" relationship between actions and entries.
+This approach allows us to link a release action to a document ID instead of a specific entry ID, as the entry ID may change over time and is not reliable.

 The schema can be found in:

 ```
 packages/core/content-releases/server/src/content-types/release-action/schema.ts